One of the worst financial fears most Americans have is being laid off, and unfortunately this has become all too common.

 1) File for unemployment benefits.
 The first thing you’ll want to do is to replace as much of your income as possible and a good place to start is by filing for unemployment benefits from your state.
 How much and how long you’ll collect varies by state but benefits are typically 50% of your previous income up to a cap and generally last about 26 weeks or half a year.

 2) Make sure you’re covered by health insurance.
 Your income isn’t the only thing you’ll want to replace.
 You’ll also want to make sure you’re covered by health insurance, especially now that there’s a federal tax penalty for being uninsured.
 If you’re married, see if you can get covered under your spouse’s plan.
 Another option is to continue your current health insurance under COBRA for 18-36 months but the insurance is likely to be more expensive than what you paid as an employee.
 Finally, you can enroll through the new Health Insurance Marketplace and possibly qualify for subsidies based on your income.
 These options have deadlines to enroll after your employment ends so don’t delay.
 (If you have an HSA, you can use it to pay health insurance premiums tax-free while you’re collecting unemployment benefits.)
+The psychometric test for interview is used these days to recruit employees.

 3) Don’t forget life insurance.
 While it may not feel as urgent, it’s important to make sure your family continues to be protected by life insurance as well.
 You may be able to continue any coverage you had under your employer if the policy is portable.
 If not, you can use this calculator to estimate how much insurance you should have and search for low-cost term life insurance policies here.